 The Sustainable Groundwater Management Act (SGMA) of 2014 provides for local control of groundwater sustainability with State oversight.
 The law became effective January 1, 2015 and states that groundwater resources should be managed sustainably for long-term reliability and multiple economic, social, and environmental benefits for current and future beneficial uses.
 The SGMA requires local agencies to develop and implement groundwater sustainability plans in high and medium priority groundwater basins throughout California.
-In 2014, DWR designated the South American groundwater subbasin as high priority (DWR 2014).
-However, the South American Subbasin is not included on DWR's list of critically overdrafted basins (DWR 2016c).
-Local agencies must form groundwater sustainability agencies by 2017, then agencies in critically overdrafted basins must develop plans by 2020, while agencies in all other high and medium priority basins must prepare plans by 2022.
-Designation of a groundwater sustainability agency is not required until 2017, and groundwater sustainability plans are not required until 2020 at the earliest.
-As of May 4, 2016, two Resource Conservation Districts have submitted notice to be the groundwater sustainability agency for the South American Subbasin.
-(See Section 3.10, "Hydrology and Water Quality," for further discussion.)
+In 2014, the California Department of Water Resources (DWR) designated the South American groundwater subbasin as high priority (DWR 2014).
+However, the South American Subbasin is not included on DWR's list of critically overdrafted basins (DWR 2016a).